Which wines for dinner?

 - Dry Rosé – versatile wine that goes with fish, chicken, cheese

-- Pinot Noir – Red wine, goes with moderate to heavy foods, salmon, pork
+- Pinot Noir – Red wine, goes with moderate to medium foods, salmon, pork, chicken

 - Zinfandel – pizza, pastas, grilled red meat

-- Merlot – Red wine, beef, pork, lamb
+- Merlot – Red wine, beef, pork, lamb, chicken

 - Cabernet – Red wine, the ultimate juicy steak wine